 Remember that you will need to offer furnished accommodation if you advertise to students.
 Most students pitch up to university with clothing, computers and gadgets, and not much else.
 They will require a bed and bedroom furniture, and in a shared house, a sofa, white goods, and a few bits and pieces.

 Make sure you budget for the cost of furnishing your properties.
-Don’t splash out on high-end fixtures and fittings, unless you are hoping to attract the offspring of a Saudi oil billionaire.
 In most cases, a few second-hand items will do the trick, but if you prefer to buy new, head over to Ikea and flex some plastic.

 More Wear and Tear

 Make no mistake, student properties do suffer more wear and tear.
-Since students are not interested in putting down roots, they won’t be terribly interested in keeping their rental properties in tip-top condition.
-This doesn’t mean that all students are happy to live in abject squalor, but you can expect poor kitchen hygiene and breakages.
+This doesn’t mean that all students are happy to live in squalor, but you can expect sub-standard kitchen hygiene and breakages, as these are quite common.
 It is also sensible to budget for new mattresses once a year.

 Competition from Purpose-Built Student Rental Accommodation